 My “Why” is to empower you to survive, heal, and thrive

 I’m a licensed psychotherapist, consultant, and speaker based in California.
-Having immigrated to the United States at the age of 11 with my widowed father, I emerged as a trailblazer within my family — the eldest daughter amongst five siblings, the first to graduate college as a low-income student, and the only licensed DACA recipient AAPI therapist.
-It is the intersectionality of my cultural identity and enriching lived experiences that fuel my passion for the mental health field.
+After immigrating to the United States at age 11 with my widowed father, I became a trailblazer in my family.
+As the eldest daughter of five siblings, I was the first to graduate from college as a low-income student and the only licensed DACAmented AAPI therapist.
+The intersection of my cultural identity and enriching lived experiences fuels my mission to empower individuals not only to survive and heal but to thrive in life.

-I received my bachelor’s degree in Social Welfare from UC Berkeley and my Master of Social Work (MSW) with a concentration in community mental health from CSU East Bay.
-Growing up in the San Francisco Bay Area, I actively dedicated myself to serving various underrepresented communities of color since 2010.
-As a trauma-informed provider, I utilize interventions tailored to your individual needs, drawing from my 10 years of experience in school settings, hospitals, outpatient clinics, and a non-profit organization for formerly homeless families in San Francisco.
-I also partner with Asian Mental Health Collective as a Lotus Therapy Fund provider, making psychotherapy more accessible and approachable for the Asian community.
+I earned my bachelor’s degree in Social Welfare from UC Berkeley and my Master of Social Work (MSW) with a concentration in community mental health from CSU East Bay.
+As a trauma-informed and anti-oppressive therapist, I tailor interventions to individual needs, drawing from my lived experiences and over a decade of work in school settings, hospitals, outpatient clinics, and non-profit organizations.
+I’m honored to partner with the Asian Mental Health Collective as a Lotus Therapy Fund provider, helping make psychotherapy more accessible and approachable for the Asian community.

 Beyond providing individual therapy, I collaborate with local and national organizations across the United States to facilitate mental wellness workshops and support groups.
-I’m honored to serve as an executive board member for the Close the Gap Foundation, contributing to the healing and empowerment of first-generation/low-income high school students in higher education.
+I’m pleased to partner with Immigrant Rising to lead six-week Wellness Support Groups, providing immigrants with collective care and community resources.
+I also serve as an executive board member for the Close the Gap Foundation, where I contribute to the healing and empowerment of first-generation, low-income high school students on their path to higher education.

-In addition to my private practice, I’m a full-time Mental Health Clinician in the Child and Adolescent Psychiatry Clinics at Stanford Medicine Children’s Health.
+In addition to my private practice, I am a full-time Mental Health Clinician at Stanford Medicine Children’s Health.

 Hi there!
 I’m Huyen “Kiki” Vo (She/Her).